Thomas Cranmer: Appointed Archbishop of Canterbury (1532–1534)

-While Cranmer was following Charles through Italy, he received a royal letter dated 1 October 1532 informing him that he had been appointed the new Archbishop of Canterbury, following the death of archbishop William Warham.
+While Cranmer was following Charles through Italy, he received a royal letter dated 1 October 1532 informing him that he had been appointed the new Archbishop of Canterbury, following the death of Archbishop William Warham.
 Cranmer was ordered to return to England.
 The appointment had been secured by the family of Anne Boleyn, who was being courted by Henry.
 When Cranmer's promotion became known in London, it caused great surprise as Cranmer had previously held only minor positions in the Church.
+Anne Boleyn and her family had supported Cranmer who became archbishop of Canterbury.
 Cranmer left Mantua on 19 November and arrived in England at the beginning of January.
 Henry personally financed the papal bulls necessary for Cranmer's promotion to Canterbury.
 The bulls were easily acquired because the papal nuncio was under orders from Rome to please the English in an effort to prevent a final breach.
 The bulls arrived around 26 March 1533 and Cranmer was consecrated as a bishop on 30 March in St Stephen's Chapel, by John Longland, Bishop of Lincoln; John Vesey, Bishop of Exeter; and Henry Standish, Bishop of St Asaph.
 Even while they were waiting for the bulls, Cranmer continued to work on the annulment proceedings, which required greater urgency after Anne announced her pregnancy.
 Henry and Anne were secretly married on 24 or 25 January 1533 in the presence of a handful of witnesses.
 Cranmer did not learn of the marriage until 14 days later.